 - In Pacific black dragons, these melanosomes are very tightly packed, which is usually quite rare.

 - Due to this melanosomes organization, the Pacific Blackdragons can absorb bioluminescent light almost wholly, dissolving into the darkness – and attacking their prey entirely unexpectedly.

 The ocean is home to all kinds of species form multiple large groups – echinoderms, mollusks, fishes, worms, mammals, and crustaceans.
-Each species is adapted to its surroundings in its unique way to evade predators and find food.
+Each species is adapted to its surroundings uniquely to evade predators and find food.

-The list presented here showcased some of the most remarkable deep sea animal adaptations seen in the ocean waters.
+The list presented here showcased some of the most remarkable deep-sea animal adaptations in ocean waters.
 Still, there are many more, especially if one looks into tiny details.